Jasper van Wezel - Research Highlights

 The electron clouds surrounding the nucleus of an atom can take on many different shapes, or orbitals.
 In an orbitally ordered material, the electrons do not occupy all possible states with equal probability, but rather pick out one particular orbital configuration which is then collectively occupied.
 In chiral charge ordered materials, the orbital occupation follows a corkscrew pattern, rotating as it progresses from one layer in the material to the next.
 The result is the formation of a chiral charge density wave or a helical lattice structure.

 Because the chiral order involves orbitals as well as charge density modulations, we predicted that there will in fact be two charge ordered phases in TiSe2, one that is chiral, and one that is not.
-Recent X-ray and resistivity experiments have recently confirmed that a second phase indeed exists in TiSe2, in agreement with the theoretical predictions.
+Recent X-ray, specific heat and transport experiments confirmed that a second phase indeed exists in TiSe2, in agreement with the theoretical predictions.

 Understanding the origin of the chiral charge order allows us to now start thinking about the implications of its presence for the properties of its host material.
 Although it is too early to tell what will come out, the unique properties associated with a helical charge distribution make this novel type of order a promising candidate for many possible applications.